Designer CV Template (Text Format)

 As a UI/UX designer, your portfolio should highlight your experiences enhancing user journeys through good design.
 But companies hiring a new designer will look at your CV first to see if you meet their job requirements.
 So write an attention-grabbing designer CV that gives them a reason to continue reading the rest of your application.

-Here are four tips to write a designer CV that earns you an interview:
+Here are four tips to show you how to write a CV that earns you an interview:

 1. Use a tidy CV format

-Impressing employers means presenting them with a visual CV that speaks to your eye for detail.
+Impressing employers means presenting them with a visually creative CV that speaks to your eye for detail.
 So as you’re formatting your UI/UX designer CV, pay attention to your fonts and CV layout.

 First, fancy fonts are eye-catching, but don’t overuse them in your designer CV because they can be difficult to read.
 Instead, the best font for your CV should be a classic style like Times New Roman or Cambria, or go for a minimalist option like Calibri or Arial.